 Money.
-It’s “something that’ll make you do wrong… and make you do right.”1 In case you haven’t heard, some women’s organization gave Facebook a hard time because Facebook’s moderators didn’t remove some offensive user content quickly enough.
+It’s “something that’ll make you do wrong… and make you do right.” ((Al Green was talking about love, I know, but I took some license.))
+In case you haven’t heard, some women’s organization gave Facebook a hard time because Facebook’s moderators didn’t remove some offensive user content quickly enough.
 Facebook returned a completely valid (though apparently unsatisfying) apology.
 It said, in so many words, “I know you want someone to be angry with, but we had nothing to do with that.
 We have a billion users and it’s kind of hard to keep offensive stuff under wraps.
 Okay?
 Give us a break.
 We’re just trying to maintain freedom of expression, and we have neither the resources nor the inclination to track down and destroy every little pesky thing that annoys a few users.
 So deal with it.”

 I think this was a valid response.
 The content in question was extremely offensive.
 There is no doubt about that.
 (One meme had the following text super-imposed over a woman’s duct-taped face: “Don’t wrap it and tap it… Tape her and raper her.”)
 But Facebook can hardly be held responsible for all the content its users post, and where would they draw the line?
 Should Facebook remove posts that contain curse words?
 What about “sexy” pictures (most of which are inherently exploitative)?
 Here’s a tip for all of you: if someone generally posts things you find offensive, remove them from your news feed or unfriend them.
 Done.
 No more offensive posts from that person or organization.
 But that wasn’t good enough for the women’s organization in question.